-Figure 9: Questionnaire concern about HGV and other commercial vehicle movements
+Figure 9: Questionnaire concern about HGV and other commercial vehicle movements finishing outside the parish).

-76. Weight restrictions on roads are in the remit of KCC Highways.
-While it may be desirable to limit the numbers of HGV movements, in particular during the morning and evening peak periods, the HNP is unable to influence the issue of through traffic (journeys starting or finishing outside the parish).
 When planning permission for change of use is sought for agricultural buildings within the parish to storage or other commercial uses or during the building of new housing estates to minimise the impact on neighbours, the existing Local Plan and Core Strategy already require a Transport Assessment and potentially Travel Plan to be submitted with development proposals and these should be encouraged to address the concerns stated above.